danielnelson37/problem-set-2_1/fellow-submissions/enmanuel-delanuez.md

       - Undefined: absense of data, analogous to no box where there should be.
       - Symbol: unique identifier.
       - Object: collection of related data.
+  ---
-  [^1]: The first 6 data types in this list are considered *primitive* for they are built in.
+The first 6 data types in this list are considered *primitive* for they are built in.

 6. What does the code below return?
   ```javascript
   typeof 'i love marcy lab';
   ```
+This code returns 'string' because the unary operator `typeof` will evaluate the data type of the operand which is a set of characters inside quotation marks.

 7. What does the code below return?
   ```javascript
   typeof true;
   ```
+This code returns 'boolean' because the unary operator `typeof` will evaluate the data type of the operand which is a boolean state of true or false.

 8. What does the code below return?
   ```javascript
   typeof (10**9);
   ```
+This code returns 'number' because the unary operator `typeof` will evaluate the data type of the operand which is numbers that are themselves operands of a binary arithmatic exponential operator.

 9. What does the following code return?
 Why?
   ```javascript
   typeof null;
   ```
+This code returns 'null' because while `null` is not an object, this seems to be a bug in JS.

 10. What does it mean to be _truthy_ or _falsy_?
 What six values are _falsy_?
+    - *Truthy* and *falsy* are the inherit boolean values of different data types that come to light when other data types are converted or coerced to boolean.
+The six  *falsy* values that evaluate to `false` are:
+      - `false`: the boolean state itself
+      - `0`: zero
+      - `''` or `""`: an empty string
+      - `null`
+      - `undefined`
+      - `NaN`: not a number
+      ---
+Everything else evaluates to true.

 11. Evaluate the following expressions using JavaScripts implicit coercion rules.
 Then, in one sentence, explain what coercions were applied and why:
   * `8 * null`